From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Dashboard example from PostgreSQL source visualizing operational KPIs, view report here

 Operational reports provide insights into the organization’s non-financial performance, covering areas such as sales, production, customer satisfaction, and employee productivity.
-They help managers monitor operational efficiency, identify areas for improvement, and assess the impact of operational decisions.

 • Sales volume: total number of units sold or services provided during a specific period.
 It indicates the ability to generate sales and market its products or services.